canjs/can-validate/docs/format-errors.md

 Because only one item in the array has a `related` property, the other two items will be grouped together by assigning them the wildcard (`*`) key.
-Once processed, the errors will look like
+Once processed, the errors will be normalized internally.
+The normalized errors are used when converting errors to the requested format.

 ```json
 [